Fryuni/blog/src/content/docs/deep-dive/Astro View Transitions/index.md

 title: Astro View Transitions
 description: An introduction to View Transitions API, Astro's implementation and goal of this series.
 tableOfContents: false
+next: true
 sidebar:
   order: 0
   badge: NEW
   label: Introduction
 banner:
-  content: This is series is still in progress.
+  content: This page is part of a work in progress series.
 Come back later for more content!
 ---

 [View Transitions API][MDN docs] is an [experimental feature][compat table] that is being